What is the abortion pill?

 - First you will fill out some paperwork (like you will find in any doctor’s office)

-- Then you’ll talk to your clinician about expectations, concerns, and any other questions you may have.
+- Then you’ll talk to your provider about expectations, concerns, and any other questions you may have.
 They might also have questions for you.

 - Then you’ll take a pregnancy test (peeing in a cup)